 It is important to realize that different meters will measure different turbidity values in the same water.
 This is not only true when comparing meters using different principles (like reflection at 90 or 180 degree, or different light sources, or acoustic versus optical), but also for meters of different make using the same principle.
 The precise dimensioning of the optics affects the results.
 This is one of the reasons why the absolute value of turbidity is of limited use, and why changes (detected by the same instrument) are more relevant.

 Despite the absence of a general relation between turbidity and TSS, a specific relation can be established for a specific situation.
-The value and accuracy of this method is somewhat disputable.
 The basic idea is to calculate TSS from turbidity by establishing the relation from grab samples.
-The turbidity is measured frequently (little effort), and occasionally a grab sample is taken.
-The grab sample is used to measure TSS (much effort).
-This allows a relation between turbidity and TSS to be established for that particular location under those particular circumstances.
+For example, a grab sample is taken once or twice per day and the TSS value is measured using a laboratory procedure.
+The turbidity of the grab sample is also measured.
+Hence the relation between turbidity and TSS for that particular situation can be determined.
+Once the relation is known, the turbidity measurements can be used to estimate the TSS values.

 The most common unit of turbidity is the NTU (Nephelometric Turbidity Units) NTU is the turbidity as measured by the Nephelometer as described in Turbidity measurement methods.

-To get a feeling of what a certain NTU value actually means, it is illustrative to compare it to the secchi depth, as described in What is turbidity?
+To get a feeling of what a certain NTU value actually means, it is illustrative to compare it to the secchi depth.
 Remember that the secchi depth is the depth at which the black-white segmented Secchi disk becomes invisible.
 The conversion between turbidity and water clarity varies, however a rough rule of thumb for South Australian estuaries (developed by the SA EPA) is included below:

 |NTU||Secchi depth (m)|